-As with all Polynesian languages, there are subject matters that English will deal with in an open and direct fashion

-  where Samoan convention would favour a text that is much more circumspect.
-A Samoan translator will come up against this
+As with all Polynesian languages, there are subject matters that English will deal with in an open and direct fashion where Samoan convention favours a more circumspect text.
+This is a common issue for Samoan translators, particularly with material in the health fields.

-  issue often, for example in the translation of material relating to health or intimacy issues.

-  The goal is a Samoan translation that is both sensitive to Samoan norms whilst still conveying the essential message of

-  the English and all the intended information.
+The goal is a Samoan translation that is both sensitive to Samoan norms whilst still conveying the essential message of the English and all the intended information.

 Producing an accurate and culturally appropriate English to Samoan translation is therefore not without challenge.

 Our Samoan translators are skilled writers and highly experienced at dealing with such issues.

 Fortunately, our Samoan translations can be provided in any file type using a wide range of English fonts.

 The Samoan alphabet comprises

 - 14 letters